ropensci/MODIStsp/README.md

 [docs.ropensci.org/MODIStsp](https://docs.ropensci.org/MODIStsp/)**.

 ## Important News

+-   14/05/2024 - `{MODIStsp}` 2.2.0 (GitHub version 2.2.0) is out.
+    This version switches to httr2 package and starts using Bearer authentication to Earthdata sites.
+MODIStsp() uses Earthdata token 1 for the authentication are requests new token automatically if the old one is expired.

 -   29/10/2021 - `{MODIStsp}` (GitHub version 2.0.6.9000) supports
     products with version 061.
 Version 006 will remain the default